 ECTET offers two Bachelor of Science degrees: computer engineering technology and electrical engineering technology.
 Both are five-year programs, which include a full year of cooperative work experience.
 For students wanting to specialize their area of study, options are offered in audio, telecommunications, and power and energy.
 Each option consists of four elective courses.

-Ensure that hardware and software work effectively together in medical diagnostic equipment, digital cameras, missile guidance systems, anti-lock braking systems, scanners, copiers, autonomous vehicles, routers, and smartphones.
+A computer engineering technology degree that ensures your knowledge of effectively utilizing hardware and software for a range of exciting uses, such as medical diagnostic equipment, digital cameras, missile guidance systems, anti-lock braking systems, scanners, autonomous vehicles, routers, and smartphones.

 ECTET offers one Master of Science degree in telecommunications engineering technology.
 This program prepares graduates with advanced knowledge of the engineering aspects of emerging technologies and the policy/regulatory environment in which they are offered.